Health Services FAQs

 No. However, illnesses, emergencies, and accidents can cost thousands of dollars.
 Having health insurance is not mandatory, but it is strongly encouraged.
 If you choose to buy your own insurance plan, please make sure that the plan coverage includes physicians, hospitals, and clinics in Wilson, N.C.
 For assistance, please visit www.healthcare.org/north-carolina/.

 Should I bring my health insurance card with me to College?

 Yes.
 You should keep an insurance card (or front and back copy of your card) with you at all times.
-You may also choose to leave a copy on file in the Health Center.

 May I keep medicine in my room?